nsidc/granule-metgen/README.md

 * The .ini file's `checksum_type = SHA256` should never be edited
 * The `kinesis_stream_name` and `staging_bucket_name` should never be edited
 * `auth_id` and `version` must accurately reflect the collection's authID and versionID
-* `log_dir` specifies the directory where log files will be written.
+* `log_dir` specifies the directory where metgenc log files will be written.
 Log files are named `metgenc-{config-name}-{timestamp}.log` where config-name is the base name of the .ini file and timestamp is in YYYYMMDD-HHMM format.
-The log directory must exist and be writable.
-If not specified, defaults to `/share/logs/metgenc`
+The default log directory is `/share/logs/metgenc`, but this can be edited to write metgenc logs to a different existing, writable directory location.
 * provider is a free text attribute where, for now, the version of metgenc being run should be documented
   * running `metgenc --version` will return the current version